Search Results for: Frances Scott

 Bernard started his journalism career at the London Newspaper Group and is a philosophy graduate of the University of Manchester.
 Outside of work, he enjoys squash, yoga, the outdoors and researching urban subcultures of the 1990s.

-Robert Hamilton is Northern Soul‘s Opera Correspondent.
+Robert Hamilton is Northern Soul‘s Opera Correspondent and our man about town, Hamiltonic.
 He was born in Belfast more years ago than he cares to remember and has lived and worked in Manchester for 25 of those years.
 Robert lectures in World Cinema at Manchester Metropolitan University, where it has taken him a quarter of a century to climb to the bottom of his profession.
 He studied fine art but, on being told that he was not the world’s worst painter but “bloody close”, he decided to follow more profitable pursuits.

 He has written for the late and lamented City Life as well as Artscribe, Aspects and Cut Magazine.
 He wrote an award-winning blog, Around the World in 80 Dinners, and is a founding member of the Chinese Film Forum, UK.
 He is currently developing a project dedicated to the culture of eyewear called The Society of the Spectacles.
 He can often be found in the Cornerhouse nursing many gin and tonics.
 A common term among the bar staff for a G&T is a ‘robert’.
 Oh, and he loves opera.

 As Northern Soul‘s Football Correspondent, Chris Holmes spends too much time getting angry about things which don’t matter while skewering the many-headed beast forming the North’s Premier League clubs.